Festify/cordova-spotify/README.md

 ## Stability

-This plugin is currently in development, but will be used in the new [Festify](https://github.com/Festify/app).
-So once Festify is out, you can assume this library to be reasonably stable.
-We will try to fix bugs as soon as we find them.
+This plugin is currently in beta.
+This means its reasonably stable but hasn't seen much production use yet.
+This plugin will be used in the new [Festify](https://github.com/Festify/app), so it will be production-ready once Festify is released.
+We will fix bugs as soon as we find them.

 ## Contributing